Lip Fillers London.

 Topical anaesthesia is often used for lip enhancement procedures as well as anaesthetic with adrenalin in the injectable syringe.
 The procedure is performed using micro cannula which makes the procedure much more comfortable for the patient.

 During filler injection using micro cannula, Rupesh first makes a small entry point on the side of your lips using a fine needle.
 This is a necessary step since the micro cannula has a blunt tip and is unable to pierce into the skin on its own.
 The entry point is very small and shallow and does not cause much pain or bleeding.
 Then Rupesh carefully inserts the micro cannula through the small opening and guides it under your skin to reach the sites of filler injection.
 The micro cannula slides through the spaces naturally present between the tissues.
 It can be moved under the skin without causing any injuries to the tissues and the patient most often do not feel any pain.

 Some of the most common aesthetic issues that can be treated with lip filler injection:

 - Vertical lines just above the lips (smokers lines)

 DERMAL FILLER COMPLICATIONS

-The most severe lip filler complications or side effects like vascular occlusion can result from injection of dermal filler material into arteries, causing the artery to be blocked, and blood flow to an area of the skin to decrease.
-This decrease in blood flow can lead to death of the skin that the artery supplies.
+The most severe lip filler complications or side effects like vascular occlusion can result from the injection of dermal filler material into arteries, causing the artery to be blocked, and blood flow to an area of the skin to decrease.
+This decrease in blood flow can lead to the death of the skin that the artery supplies.
 With micro cannulas, the possibility of intravascular injection is essentially zero.
 Hence it is the safest technique to use when constructing Lips.
 This is a very specialised technique and take a bit more time and finesse to use hence not many clinics use this technique.
-The best way to avoid any complications with any non surgical treatments like lip enhancement procedure is to always use a medical practitioner.
+The best way to avoid any complications with any non-surgical treatments like lip enhancement procedures is to always use a medical practitioner.

 Common Lip Filler Side Effects